Julian-Sommer/chen-dai-2025-lightcurve-model/README.md

 - **CSV files:** Numerical lightcurve data in `data/multiband_lc/` with parameter-specific subdirectories (zero-flux rows filtered out)
 - **PNG plots:** AB magnitude visualizations in parameter-specific subdirectories in `plots/`
 - **Terminal output:** Key parameters and breakout times displayed
+- **Logfile:** When using find-best-lc an output file will be generated

 ## Model Parameters